Dog or Cat Harness for TSA Screening

 Is your small cat or dog flying in the cabin with you on your next trip?
 Take the hassle out of in-cabin pet travel and you and your pet can FLY through Security Check Points in a Single Bound with our NEW TSA Fast Pass® Leash and Harness.

-Our Fast Pass Harness features a Step-in Vest design making it the easiest harness to put on and take off your dog or cat.
+Our Fast Pass Harness features a Step-in Vest design making it the easiest harness to put on and take off your dog or cat while going through airport security.
 Guaranteed to not set off metal detectors, making pat downs and private screening rooms unnecessary.

 HARNESS SIZING CHART